See important

 Summary

-One of a group of four round barrows on Soussons Down, measuring 13.7 metres in diameter, height 1.2 metres.
-Excavated by the Dartmoor Exploration Committee.
+One of a row of four barrows on Soussons Down known as 'The Red Barrows' of 13.7 metres in diameter by 1.2 metres high.
+Excavated by the Dartmoor Exploration Committee in 1902.
 Fragments of burnt bone and wood charcoal found in central pit, with further bone, wood charcoal in paved area.
 Two indeterminate fragments of bronze also found, and a flint arrowhead.

 Location